-If you're thinking about volunteering abroad in Russia and you're LDS, the thought of what it would be like may have entered your mind.
+If you're thinking about volunteering abroad in Russia and you're a member of the Church of Jesus Christ of Latter-Day Saints, thought of what it would be like may have entered your mind.
 Is it scary?
 Is it safe?
 Will they like me?
 If those questions have popped into your head, you're in the right spot.

 Just so you know, safety for all ILP volunteers our biggest priority.
 We know living abroad for a semester is a scary thing and ILP will make sure you are safe from the time you leave on the plane until you step foot back home!

-ILP sends many LDS volunteers abroad and we do send many to Russia.
+ILP sends manyvolunteers abroad who are members of the Church of Jesus Christ of Latter-Day Saints and we do send many to Russia.
 Actually, Russia is the location of the very first ILP semester ever, so it has a very special place in our heart!
 Since we've send volunteers here for a long time, we know a lot of the frequently asked questions and concerns many of the LDS volunteers share.
 Here are the most common questions and concerns we get:

 - Is it safe?